mncoppola/Linux-Kernel-CTF/README.md

     deploy.py ip <IP address>
         Install the challenge on an already deployed droplet

+    deploy.py server
+        Deploy a management server so teams can power cycle their droplets This should only be run AFTER all droplets are deployed, as it copies over the current droplets.json

 ## server.py

 Simple HTTP server on port 80 that teams can query to power cycle their VM